 This is a quote from one of my favorite books and is best suited to explain why I have decided to start a blog.
 Like most, I have toyed with the idea for many years but could never quite commit to what it was I wanted to write about (lets be real, I was also completely terrified of making a fool of myself!).
 Recently I noticed that what I can write about has been unfolding under my nose all along…

 It has been quite the journey in the last few years, navigating through a career change which brought me back to school get my masters in textile design, traveling the world meeting the most incredible people and eventually settling overseas in Germany for work.
 What started out as a minor career change, ended up being a majorly life changing journey!

 While studying textile design at Philadelphia University, I fell in love with the process of creating things with my hands.
 Weaving, along with other forms of textile production, quickly became an obsession.
 What I didn’t realize in the moment was that it was so much more than just textile design knowledge that I was gaining, there was a huge spiritual growth happening behind the scenes.
-The year I entered grad school was one of many changes, and in many ways it allowed myself to go within to really figure out who I was as a person.
+The year I entered grad school was one of many changes, and in many ways it allowed me to go within to figure out who I was as a person.
 At the same time I started grad school, I also noticed that this spiritual side began to open up.
 During this time I began attending meditations, mandala workshops, and reiki shares.